White cake: Uses

 White cake is a typical choice for tiered wedding cakes because of the appearance and texture of the cake.
 In general, white baked goods, which used white flour and white sugar, were a traditional symbol of wealth dating to the Victorian era when such ingredients were reliably available, though still expensive.
 The idea that white symbolizes purity at a white wedding was invented by the Victorians.

-White cake is used as a component for desserts like icebox cake, and some variations on charlotte russe and trifle.
+White cake is used as a component for desserts such as icebox cake, and some variations on charlotte russe and trifle.
 It is also used as the base for brightly colored cakes, such as a rainbow-colored cake, as the food coloring will produce clearer, brighter colors on white cake batter than if the cake has its own color.